 Childe on Civilisation

-Whenever archaeologists discuss civilisation, they always go back to a paper written in the 1950s by the most famous, and one might almost say notorious historian of the time, Gordon Childe.
+Whenever archaeologists discuss civilisation, they always go back to a paper published in 1950 by the most famous, and one might almost say notorious historian of the time, Gordon Childe.

 Childe was a Marxist, and his Marxism provided the stimulus for much of his thought.
 By origin he was an Australian who came over here, wrote a very scholarly book on The Danube in Prehistory – a subject which no other British archaeologist had ever studied, but was vital in showing how the archaeology in Britain could be linked to the archaeology of the Near East.
 He wrote two popular books: Man Makes Himself with the unspoken sub-text that God did not, and then What Happened in History a run-through from the Palaeolithic (‘Savagery’) through to the fall of the Roman empire, with a particular emphasis on the rise of towns in the Near East (even if he degenerates into Marxist claptrap for much of his later account of the Roman empire).

 Childe was an immensely stimulating thinker, perhaps because he was a Marxist and he made a real stab at establishing what made civilisation, or rather what made a city, because he was trying to tell how the cities of the Near East of Mesopotamia and Egypt differed from the Neolithic villages that he had studied so intensely along the Danube.

-He published the article in what is for archaeologists a somewhat obscure journal The Town Planning Review, no doubt because he thought it was a subject that town planners should be interested in.
+He published the article, The Urban Revolution in what is for archaeologists a somewhat obscure journal The Town Planning Review 1950, no doubt because he thought it was a subject that town planners should be interested in.
 Fortunately the original paper is now available on the web.
 He gives ten criteria, not as a list, but with a paragraph length description of each.
 Let me perhaps summarise – though I find to my surprise that what he said he was defining was not civilisation, but cities, and how they differed from villages.

 The ten criteria